FernandoBasso/devhowto/docs/typescript/ted-neward-advanced-typescript/00-intro.md

 ## Some Interesting Comments From Ted Neward

+TypeScript brings in new ideas (not just a copy of Java, C# or C++):

 > TypeScript has so many interesting that are just not present in any other
 > language that I've seen in the traditional static, object-oriented space.

+TypeScript is not a trivial language (it is not Flow or React prop-types):

+> This is NOT a trivial language.
+>
+> And please, don't think that TypeScript is just JavaScript with a little
+> typing thrown in.
+>
+> These guys are thinking a much, much longer more strategic game, and there is
+> a lot more waiting in the wings.
+We are not done here by any stretch of the
+> imagination.

 ## Strict TypeScript Settings